faraz525/eCommerceFruit/APIDOC.md

 **Returned Data Format**: text

-**Description:** Makes a post request to update the transaction history accross the product.
+**Description:** Makes a post request to update the transaction history for the user and across the website in general.
+Returns the last ID that is created.
-Returns the text for the update.

 **Example Request:** /update/history